DillonSteyl/SCIE1000/Week 8/style_1.md

 show()
 ```

 In this format, just the full colour name is needed in quotations.
 There are many colours available, including 'salmon'.
+Many colour names you can think of will be accepted for that format, but not all.

 ## Line Width